Dynamic capacity allocation of hybrid transportation units for cargo-hitching in urban public transportation systems: Introduction

 \textbf{Contribution:} We propose a novel urban cargo-hitching design problem that is, to the best of our knowledge, the first work to consider the dynamic allocation of \gls{acr:pts} capacity in a multi-line \glspl{acr:pts}.
 To solve real-world instances, we present a \gls{acr:pab} framework that relies on the following problem specific modifications to ensure scalability: first, it leverages a problem specific partially temporal and spatial graph expansion that allows to encode the complexity of some problem constraints in its graph structure.
 It further relies on an efficient pricing scheme that allows to decompose pricing problems by requests into \glspl{acr:spp} that can be solved via the $A^{*}$ algorithm.

 Moreover, we introduce multiple preprocessing techniques involving graph pruning and arc contraction that effectively decrease the cardinality of the arc set.
 To benchmark the performance of this algorithmic framework, we further provide a \gls{acr:mip} formulation as well as a \gls{acr:bap} algorithm.
-Our framework utilizing the \gls{acr:pab} approach solves instances with up to $3,000$ requests on the subway network of Munich to a median integrality gap of $1.02\%$ within computation times of $90$ minutes.
-The proposed \gls{acr:bap} algorithm improves the obtained median integrality gaps by additional $0.15-0.45$ percentage points at the price of significantly increased computational cost.
+Our framework utilizing the \gls{acr:pab} approach solves instances with up to $3{,}000$ requests on the subway network of Munich to a median integrality gap of $1.56\%$ within computation times of $90$ minutes.
+The proposed \gls{acr:bap} algorithm improves the obtained median integrality gaps by up to $0.38$ percentage points at the price of significantly increased \revone{pricing effort}.
 Both of our algorithmic solutions outscale a commercial solver by more than a factor of 6.

 Beyond providing evidence on the computational efficiency of our framework, we derive several managerial insights based on our case study for the city of Munich.
 First, we show that cargo-hitching can offer a utilization increase at zero additional installed capacity.
 In this context, our algorithmic framework provides solutions that predominantly utilize the \gls{acr:pts}’s off-peak hours to transport freight requests.
 Second, we show that the amount of freight transported via cargo-hitching is sensitive to the externality cost for truck-based delivery and the cost for (un-)loading freight into the \gls{acr:pts}.
-In this context, our sensitivity analysis indicates that the full potential of cargo-hitching in the Munich subway network is realized if truck-based transport has externality costs of more than $1.6$ \euro{} per vehicle and kilometer and loading and unloading costs are less than $2$ \euro{} per passenger equivalent.
+In this context, our sensitivity analysis indicates that the full potential of cargo-hitching in the Munich subway network is realized if truck-based transport has externality costs of more than \euro{1.5} per vehicle and kilometer and loading and unloading costs are less than \euro{2.0} per passenger equivalent.
 Finally, we show that the savings realized by cargo-hitching depend on the spare capacity left within the \gls{acr:pts} as well as the amount of freight requests that can be shipped through it.
-In this context, relying on hybrid transportation units (HTUs) to realize cargo-hitching is particularly beneficial if the amount of freight requests is high but the spare capacity left in the \gls{acr:pts} fluctuates over the day due to passenger flow peaks.
+In this context, relying on hybrid transportation units (HTUs) to realize cargo-hitching is particularly beneficial if the amount of freight requests is high but the spare capacity left in the \gls{acr:pts} fluctuates over the day due to passenger flow peaks. \revone{Moreover, allowing the dynamic allocation of capacity supports the acceptance of cargo-hitching and saves up to $3.2$\% of the total cost compared to static allocations.}